-However, in some countries, many Lesbian, Gay, Bisexual, Transgender or Intersex (LGBTI) people face discrimination, persecution and violence on a daily basis, and often have no choice but to seek asylum elsewhere.
-Others are paralysed by fear and suffer in silence, further compounding their vulnerability.
+However, in some countries, many Lesbian, Gay, Bisexual, Transgender or Intersex (LGBTI) people face discrimination, persecution and violence on a daily basis, and they often have no choice but to seek asylum elsewhere.
+Others are paralyzed by fear, suffer in silence and attempt to hide their sexual orientation or gender identities in an effort to avoid danger, further compounding their vulnerability.

 How UNHCR helps the LGBTI refugee community?

-UNHCR is a global leader in protecting vulnerable people fleeing violence, conflict and prejudice.
-UNHCR sensitively identifies LGBTI refugees and displaced people for immediate protection or resettlement and fosters supportive communities to protect LGBTI people who are at-risk.
+We are a global leader in protecting vulnerable people fleeing violence, conflict and prejudice.
+We sensitively identify LGBTI refugees and displaced people for immediate protection or resettlement and fosters supportive communities to protect LGBTI people who are at-risk.

 We train staff to be aware of the particular challenges facing LGBTI refugees and will make every effort to create a safe environment in registration facilities, in camps and settlements so that LGBTI refugees can identify themselves and seek help.